Modern Air Transport

-Modern Air Transport, Inc. (originally Modern Air Transport/MAT, subsequently Modern Air) was a United States-based non-scheduled and supplemental carrier founded in 1946.
+Modern Air Transport, Inc. (originally Modern Air Transport/MAT, subsequently Modern Air) was a United States-based supplemental air carrier founded in 1946.
 At different stages in its history its operations were based in Newark and Trenton, New Jersey, Baltimore, and Miami.
 In addition to Miami, New York used to be a base for Modern Air.
 In 1968, the airline established an overseas base at Berlin Tegel Airport in what used to be West Berlin prior to German reunification.
 Between 1968 and 1974, operations increasingly focused on Berlin Tegel.
 Modern Air ceased trading in 1975.

 History

 The early years

 Although Modern Air was conceived in 1946 in Hempstead, Long Island, it was incorporated as Modern Air Transport, Inc. on 3 January 1947.
 Later that year, Modern Air commenced commercial operations from Miami International Airport with war-surplus Curtiss C-46 piston-engined aircraft.

 In 1950, the airline's operational base moved to New York's Newark Airport.
 Following another move to Trenton–Mercer Airport, New Jersey shortly afterwards, the airline was bought by C-46 type-rated pilot, John B. Becker, in 1951.

 In 1956, Modern Air became the first US "non-sked" to be granted rights for up to 10 regularly scheduled round trip flights per month by the Civil Aeronautics Board (CAB).
 Modern's first scheduled service departed Pittsburgh International Airport for Miami on 15 July 1956.
 The route was flown on week-ends at a one-way fare of $38.05 or, alternatively, a $60.75 16-day excursion fare.

 From 1958, Gulf American Land Corporation, a Florida-based property developer, began contracting business to Modern Air.
 Gulf American Land, which had been formed to develop a tract of land in Cape Coral, Florida near Fort Myers into residential real estate, contracted the airline to fly hundreds of prospective customers for its real estate developments every week into Miami from the US Northeast and Midwest.
 At Miami, Gulf American Land's prospective customers transferred between Modern Air's Curtiss C-46s and the Douglas DC-3s of Gulf American Land's own airline, Gulf American Airlines, which operated a shuttle service linking Miami to Fort Myers across the Everglades.
+Together with complimentary bus transfers between Gulf American Land's Golden Gate Estates development in Cape Coral and Fort Myers' Page Field airport, these flights formed part of Gulf American Land's free sales pitch and were free for prospective customers, who were also served a free meal on board the aircraft on each leg of their journey.